lucianomuniz/people-registration/README.md

 ### `docker run -it -p 8000:8000 lucianomuniz/people-registration`

-Execute a Docker image container to test the app on localhost.
+Execute a Docker image container to test the app on 18.231.173.173.

 ### `docker login`

 Login on: [http://hub.docker.com](http://hub.docker.com).\
 And create Docker Hub repository.

-### `docker push lucianomuniz/cpeople-registration`
+### `docker push lucianomuniz/people-registration`

 Push the image on Docker Hub.